Abstract serialization services

 - custom_serialization: Example of an ad hoc serializer that is tailored to transform business specific objects into customized representation. (lib/serialization/examples/custom_serialization.nit)

-- serialization: Abstract services to serialize Nit objects to different formats (lib/serialization/serialization.nit)
+- serialization_core: Abstract services to serialize Nit objects to different formats (lib/serialization/serialization_core.nit)